hu553in/hu553in/README.md

 #### My name is Ruslan Khasanshin.

-My main specialization is Java backend development.
+My main specialization is Java and Kotlin backend development.

 To learn more, visit [📃 my personal page](https://hu553in.notion.site).